 Management reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to undiscounted future cash flows expected to be generated by the asset.
-If such assets are considered to be impairment amount is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
-There was \$1.2 million and nil impairment loss recorded on fixed assets during the three months ended March 31, 2024 and 2023, respectively.
+If such assets are considered to be impaired, the impairment amount is measured by the amount by which the carrying amount of the assets exceeds the fair value of the assets.
+There was nil and \$1.2 million impairment loss recorded on fixed assets during the three and six months ended June 30, 2024, respectively, and nil impairment loss recorded on fixed assets during the three and six months ended June 30, 2023, respectively.
 Refer to Note 3 - Fixed Assets.